 The guinea pig

-Although they are on the menu in some countries, they are precious pets in the Netherlands that you will love in seconds!
+Although they are on the menu in some countries, in the Netherlands they are precious pets that you will love within 2 seconds!

-The Guinea pig's way of communicating is very recognisable.
-The beeps as soon as the fridge opens and the cheerful look when he sees you with something delicious.
+The Guinea pig's way of communicating is particularly recognizable.
+The beeps as soon as the refrigerator opens and the cheerful look when he sees you with something tasty.
 Beautiful!

 Guinea pigs are very friendly animals that live in groups.
-A guinea pig should never be kept alone in our home.
-Always at least two guinea pigs.
+In our home, a guinea pig should never be kept alone.
+Always at least two Guinea pigs.

 - Systematics: Cavia tschudii, Family Cavidae, Order Rodenita